SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 * Data Exploration
 * Data Cleaning
-* Creating a subset dataframe to answer business questions ** Logging continous variables
+* Creating a subset dataframe to answer business questions ** Logging continuous variables
-** Scaling non-continous features
+** Scaling non-continuous features
-* Using statsmodels to run our Mutilple Linear Regression ** Checking the assumptions of our linear regression ** Creating Visualizations to confirm if the mathetically tests are in line with the "eye test"
+* Using statsmodels to run our Multiple  Linear Regression ** Checking the assumptions of our linear regression ** Creating Visualizations to confirm if the mathematically tests are in line with the "eye test"

 ## Results